vygr/ChrysaLisp/docs/EVENT_DISPATCH.md

 	(free-select select))
 ```

-In the default case we pass the event to our windows `:event` method.
+In the default clause we pass the event to our windows `:event` method.
 This
 method deals with all internal UI event traffic, mainly the negative target ids
 we mentioned earlier.

 While this works fine as a way of dispatching it's not very flexible.
 Once we
-start having a LOT of UI widgets plus may want to handle key press actions and
+start having a LOT of UI widgets and may want to handle key press actions and
-so forth, this `(cond)` statement is going to very long and untidy.
+so forth, this `(cond)` statement is going to get very long and untidy.
 We are
 going to end up not being able to see the wood for the trees !

 ## The `xmap` event action dispatch loop

 The Editor application takes this approach and it has started to become the `go
 to` way to arrange things.
-I encourage folks to adopt this way apart from the
+I encourage folks to adopt this style apart from the
 very simplest or throw away code.

 It's still a simple idea though.
 We have separate functions for each action we
-wish to perform and we hold them in a set of files for that type of action.
+wish to perform and hold them in a set of files for that type of action.
 We
 then have a `module` that includes all the handler action files and enters the
 action functions into an event id to action function `xmap`.

 Likewise we do the same for keyboard event actions !

 The module only exports these mapping objects to the application and it
-searches them to find the `binding` for the event or key.
+searches these maps to find the `binding` for the event or key.

 Here is the Editor application action bindings, `apps/editor/actions.inc`: